elazarg/bilang/questions.md

-* should we allow reassigning role variables?
+* How to deal with reassigning role variables (and using list etc.)